zeelsheladiya/OurDB-Database/README.md

 </a>

 ## License
-* Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
+Inspired by the [awesome](https://github.com/sindresorhus/awesome) list this README.md
-* OurDB is licensed with MIT by  zeel sheladiya, mihir surati and parth dabheliya and contributors